Classrooms are currently not checked out for study.

 There will be absolutely no paging of patrons, announcement of programs, or other incidental uses of this system.

-When a person asks an Information Services staff member to use the public address system for emergency paging, the individual should be referred to Security (extension 7321).
+When a person asks an Information Services staff member to use the public address system for emergency paging, the individual should be referred to Campus Safety (extension 7321).